Mendeo/csv-to-js-parser/README.md

 The csvToObj function accepts the following parameters:
 * data: csv table as a string.

-* delimeter: column separator in the input table.
+* delimeter [optional]: column separator in the input table.
+If not specified, then the default is comma ",".

 * description [optional]: description of the input table.

 The description object describes the input table: